-Using propensity score matching techniques, we found that there is an instantaneous productivity increase at the time of entry, especially for smaller firms, but that the productivity gap between entrants and non-entrants appears to be constant in the periods subsequent to entry.
+Using propensity score matching techniques, we find that there is an instantaneous productivity increase at the time of entry, especially for smaller firms, but that the productivity gap between entrants and non-entrants appears to be constant in the periods subsequent to entry.
 If the firms had learnt by exporting, we would have expected to see a widening productivity gap.
 However, when we look exclusively at smaller successful exporters - i.e. smaller firms that enter the export market and, after entrance, continue to be exporters - and compare their productivity trajectory after entry with that of firms that never enter the export market, we may see a tendency toward an increase in the productivity gap.

-Ex ante (before export entry) labor productivity is significantly higher for smaller future exporters than for firms that do not enter the export market, which indicates that those firms self-select into export.
+Pre-entry labor productivity is significantly higher for smaller future exporters than for firms that do not enter the export market, which indicates that those firms self-select into export.
 Furthermore, if in our matching analysis we allow for different productivity trajectories before export entry, we observe that there is a significant productivity differential, at least for smaller firms, between export-entrants and matched non-entrants even before export entry.
-We interpret this as an indication of the fact that learning-to-export may exist.
+We also find that increased investments in physical capital precede entry into export markets, and this may explain the higher productivity prior to export entry among future export entrants.
+We interpret these results as an indication of that learning-to-export may indeed exist.
+Although, we can provide evidence that both self-selection and learning-to-export may prevail, we are not able to say anything about their relative importance.